NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 ## Steps to migrate

-> Note
+> [!Note]
-> The migrator saves a backup of the project file and the packages.config when the migration is initiated should you
+> Visual Studio creates a backup of the project when the migration is initiated which allows you to [roll back to packages.config]().

 1. Open a solution containing a package.config based project